Program participants are required to take a total of seven courses, plus a capstone experience:

 - Manage the NEPA process so the spirit and the letter of the Act are legally fulfilled.

 - Implement the CEQ regulations and agency regulations so the spirit and the letter of the directives are fulfilled.

 - Oversee contractors who conduct environmental analyses and/or write documented CATEXs, EISs, and EAs.

 - Review EISs, EAs, RODs, FONSIs, and documented CATEXs for compliance with NEPA, the CEQ regulations, and agency implementing procedures.

 - Write high-quality EAs, FONSIs, Notices of Intent, EISs, and other environmental documents using approved NEPA, CEQ, individual agency, and Government Publishing Office (GPO) guidelines.

 Shipley course titles equivalent to NEPA 6200: Apply the NEPA Process = ANPWEND - Applying the NEPA Process and Writing Effective NEPA Documents, ANP-DOD - same course as ANPWEND with an emphasis on Department of Defense examples and regulations, ANP-NA - same course as ANPWEND with an emphasis on Native American concerns and other applicable laws and policies.

 Clear Writing for NEPA Specialists - 2 credits or 3 continuing education units (required course)

-This course will help participants learn how to identify the writing and editing requirements unique to NEPA documents including making graphics, writing chapters, and reviewing documents for accuracy.
+This course helps participants learn how to identify the writing and editing requirements unique to NEPA documents including making graphics, organizing and writing chapters, and reviewing documents for accuracy.
 Participants will also practice interdisciplinary team skills as they relate to each phase of the analysis and documentation process.

 - Identify those writing and editing requirements unique to NEPA documents.